Now live

 Also registered but not yet fully profiled: DraftKings, theScore Bet, BetRivers, PointsBet, Bally’s, DAZN Bet, BetVictor, Betty, BET99, plus Alberta-based entrants Pure Casino (Indigenous Gaming Partners), River Cree iGaming (Enoch Cree Nation) and Betnova.
 See the full directory.

-Alberta launch FAQ
+Alberta market FAQ

-Which casinos are registered for the Alberta launch?
+Which casinos are registered in Alberta?

-The AGLC pre-launch register (parsed May 29, 2026) shows 35 site registrations across 28 legal entities: roughly 40 brands, including bet365, FanDuel, BetMGM, Caesars, Jackpot City, Royal Vegas and Spin Casino.
+The AGLC register (parsed May 29, 2026) shows 35 site registrations across 28 legal entities: roughly 40 brands, including bet365, FanDuel, BetMGM, Caesars, Jackpot City, Royal Vegas and Spin Casino.
 Seven of the brands on our index are registered.

 What is the legal gambling age in Alberta?